polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/events.md

 ## Depositing an Event

-Substrate provides a default implementation of how to deposit an event that is defined in the `decl_module!` macro.
+Substrate provides a default implementation of how to deposit an event using macros, which varies slightly depending on [FRAME version adopted](/docs/en/knowledgebase/runtime/macros#overview-of-frame-versioning).
+In FRAME v1:

 ```rust
 decl_module! {